SilverShadowHeart/2-1/24SC2006-OBJECT ORIENTED PROGRAMMING/java digital notes + lab/java co2/java 1.md

 object instantiation
-new operator instantiates by a class by allocating memory for a new object and returningg a reference to that memory the new operator also invokes the class constr
+new operator instantiates by a class by allocating memory for a new object and returning a reference to that memory the new operator also invokes the class constructor

+java constructors

+constructor is a block of code that is called when an object is created characteristics of a constructor same name as the class name it has no return type

+it is automatically called on object creation

+used to set initial values for object attributes